JuliaLang/www.julialang.org/blog/2023/12/julia-1.10-highlights.md

 - Optimizations in `mul!` dispatch mechanisms.
 - Numerous other performance upgrades.

-Running `@time using OmniPackage` (after precompilation) has the follow results on 1.9 and 1.10 respectively (measurements made on a M1 Macbook Pro):
+Running `@time using OmniPackage` (after precompilation) has the following results on 1.9 and 1.10 respectively (measurements made on an M1 Macbook Pro):

 ```
 # Julia 1.9: